imagineLife/big-site/content/k8s/on-deployments.md

 kubectl get deployments

 # update a deployment in real time!! with a file
+# update the deployment file
+# run this
 kubectl apply -f new-file-who-dis.yml

 # update a deployment in real time!! with the cli
+# NOTE: if a deployment definition file was used,
+#   the file will not have the current deployment iteration details included
 kubectl set image deployment/<dep-name> imagename:new:image:tag
 kubectl set image deployment/init-deployment nginx=nginx:1.9.1